 Also, stay connected with friends.
 Maybe rotate calling through a list of contacts so as to touch base with a few friends every day.

 If the person with dementia is not living with the caregiver, the caregiver role is that of a remote coordinator.
-This situation is particularly challenging as care depends on other people and systems for actual tasks and the remote caregivers cannot reach the person with dementia easily.
-Travel has opened up somewhat, but some states have some restrictions and some countries may not allow travel to or from India.
-Actual availability of transport may be lower, and much confusion exists on what sort of tests and quarantine may be required – the rules keep changing.
-Travel between countries is tricky due to multiple requirements of certificates, tests, quarantine etc and reduced visa services.
-And even if a remote caregiver manages to reach the place where the person with dementia is, that may not help if they are placed in home quarantine instead of of being able to do the helping and running around needed.
+Care depends on other people and systems for actual tasks and the remote caregivers cannot reach the person with dementia easily.
+Travel has opened up but there still may be challenges, especially in international travel.
+Travel between countries can be tricky if there are multiple requirements of certificates, tests, quarantine etc. and reduced visa services.
+Even if a remote caregiver reaches the place where the person with dementia is, that may not help if they are placed in home quarantine.
 Plus, there is a risk of infecting the person with dementia.

 - Ensure the home of the person with dementia is set up for video contact (like Skype) so that adult children who have parents living alone (either an elderly couple or just one parent with mild cognitive problems) can see what is happening.